booch/presentations/Laziness/unused-slides.md

 ---
 ---

-# Manifesto for Lazy Product Development
+# Manifesto for Lazy Product Development [original]

 - We are uncovering lazier ways of developing valuable products by doing it and
 - Through this work we have come to value: